 Receive Property Tax Relief with NAPTEP

-Protecting your land through the Natural Area Protection Tax Exemption Program (NAPTEP) gives you the opportunity to receive a 65% exemption on your property taxes each year.
+Protecting your land through the Natural Area Protection Tax Exemption Program (NAPTEP) gives you the opportunity to receive a receive a 65% exemption on property taxes for the protected portion of your property each year.
 NAPTEP makes conservation affordable in the islands.
 Learn more

 Protect Land During Development

-If you are proposing development of a property that includes ecologically significant or sensitive land, consider preserving and protecting nature through a partial transfer of land or a conservation covenant.
+If you are proposing the development of a property that includes ecologically significant or sensitive land, consider preserving and protecting nature through a partial transfer of land or a conservation covenant.
 This can be voluntary or a requirement of development.
-Learn More
+Learn more

 Care for Your Land